Fortunate17Adunbi/Fortunate17Adunbi/README.md

-- 👀 I’m interested in learning Ai, Machine Learning, Blockchain technology, Robotics, Deep learning ......
+- 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning at cs50, Python, Mysql, php.
-- 💞️ I’m looking to collaborate on ...

 <!---